-APNA Position Statement: Psychiatric-Mental Health Advanced Practice Nurses
+APNA Position: Psychiatric-Mental Health Advanced Practice Nurses

 The burgeoning mental health needs of the population demand access to highly qualified providers.
 Psychiatric-Mental Health Advanced Practice Nurses (PMH-APRN) include both the Clinical Nurse Specialist (CNS) and Nurse Practitioner (NP).
 Both are prepared at the graduate level in research, systems, and direct patient care to provide psychiatric evaluations and treatment, including individual, family, and group therapy and psychopharmacological interventions, as well as primary, secondary, and tertiary levels of prevention across the lifespan.
 They are a vital part of the workforce required to meet the increasing population’s mental health needs.